Japan Photo Guide Site Facebook Twitter Contact Evan Linkedin Rss Smiley Photo Booth

 Portrait Photography at a Japanese Restaurant … in Tokyo, Japan!

-Feb 13 | Evan | No Comments |
+Feb 13 | Evan | Comments Off on Portrait Photography at a Japanese Restaurant … in Tokyo, Japan! |

 I am so lucky to have a job that allows me to travel!
 Especially, when it means I get to go to places I love, like Japan!
 At the end of January, I returned to Japan for the first time since leaving in 2008 to photograph a wedding.
 I was only in Japan for one week and had a lot of friends (and a lot of food and coffee drinks) to catch up with, but in addition to the wedding, I decided to take on one portrait photography session as well.
 High school senior portrait photography isn’t a popular at all in Japan, but instead, especially for women, it is common to get some portraits done for Coming of Age Day (Seijin no Hi).
 Wikipedia explains it better than I can: